twonth/winning-at-windows/README.md

 * [filetypesman](https://www.nirsoft.net/utils/file_types_manager.html): tool for managing filetype icons and associations.
 A useful alternative is [types](https://ystr.github.io/types/).
 The latter hasn't been updated in several years but seems to work OK on Windows 11; in fact, unlike filetypesman it doesn't seem to stop responding for unknown reasons.

 * [Resource Hacker](https://angusj.com/resourcehacker/): view and edit resources in EXE, DLL, and related files.
 Essential tool for changing stubborn icons.
-To gain permissions to customize icons built in to Windows, you will want to run Resource Hacker with something like [NSudo](https://github.com/M2Team/NSudo).
-Windows keeps many (but not all) of its icons in **\Windows\SystemResources\shell32.dll.mun** and **\Windows\SystemResources\imageres.dll.mun**.

-  * Sample usage: On Windows 11, IconPackager does not change the icon for nonempty folders.
-For this, one should replace Icon Group 162 in imageres.dll.mun.
-  * On Win11 22H2 or above, to disable folder thumbnail previews, overwrite Icon Group 6 in imageres.dll.mun with your generic folder icon.
-To change the Home icon in the File Explorer sidebar, overwrite Icon Group 51380 in shell32.dll.mun.
-(But Windows can be finicky about granting permissions; a simpler solution is to [remove the home icon altogether](https://www.elevenforum.com/t/add-or-remove-home-in-navigation-pane-of-file-explorer-in-windows-11.2449/)!)

 * [namazso/SecureUxTheme: A secure boot compatible in-memory UxTheme patcher (github.com)](https://github.com/namazso/SecureUxTheme): allows one to apply custom themes without modifying system files, and without rebooting (!)